-There’s been a lot of talk recently about how automation can improve productivity and reduce costs for businesses, often coupled with stories of how automation is taking jobs away from workers.
-Headlines proclaim “Automation puts jobs in peril” and ask “Is your job about to disappear?”
+Conversations about how automation can improve productivity and reduce costs for businesses are often coupled with stories of how automation is taking jobs away from workers.
+Yet according to a report by McKinsey Global Institute, less than five percent of jobs consist of activities that can be fully automated.

 Reduce Repetitive, Manual Tasks